This tutorial explains how to watch Netflix Instantly on your HDTV by connecting your computer to your TV.

 How to Watch Netflix Instantly on your HDTV

-There are many Netflix Ready Devices on the market that make it easy to connect to the Internet and watch Netflix movies on your TV, the Roku player being one of the most popular.
-I do have an Xbox 360 that is Netflix ready, but it’s connected to another TV downstairs in the game room.
+There are many Netflix Ready Devices on the market that make it easy to connect to the Internet and watch Netflix movies on your TV, the Roku Streaming Media Player being one of the most popular.
+I do have an Xbox 360 that is Netflix ready but it’s connected to another TV downstairs in the game room.

 Netflix: Connect a PC to a HDTV